gitaaron/ciat/product/features/TRANSACTION_LABELS.md

 When creating or editing rules, it should be possible to include an optional label.

 When a rule is applied to a transaction it then applies the category along with the label.

+Any time I can edit or create the rule (including during the import transactions flow) I should also be able to add a label.

+When adding the label to a rule, it should be a search for previously created labels or a button to create a new one based on what i've entered in the text box.

+I should be able to add more than one label to each rule.

+I should also be able to remove labels from the rule.